Canntaireachd: Example of canntaireachd

 Canntaireachd as originally designed consists of words which were invented to represent the sounds to be played.
 Vowels represent the melody notes, and consonants represent the grace notes and other embellishments.
 For example, depending on the context, the melody note E may be sung as "de" (pronounced "day") or "ay"; or if preceded by a G gracenote, as "che" or "shay."
 Embellishments played around melody notes have their own names, such as "hiharin" and "hihodin."
 There are a variety of books (including those referenced in this article) that explain in detail the names for the notes and embellishments.

 There has been a trend towards moving away from the traditional names of the notes and syllables, in favour of using one's own terms where warranted, or simply humming wordlessly.
 Some believe that it does not matter whether the musician knows what syllables or words to use for each note or embellishment, and that any form of vocalization is sufficient.
 As McGillivray put it in his 2012 book: "When accomplished pipers sing piobaireachd, as they often do, they almost invariably use their own made-up syllables which sound much like the notes and grace notes being sung."
 Cairns gives an example in his book: "I don't feel the canntaireachd word, Hiharin, accurately/fully represents the number of syllables heard when the movement is played...I call this movement "Hiharin" but I teach and sing - "He a Tadadah.

+Here are some examples of the bagpipe scale in Canntaireachd form.
+These are based on the vocables used by Calum Johnston in 1953.